 After Arrival Care

 Your #WellspringPlantMail 🪴📫 just arrived from a long trek without its favorite things—light and water.
 Just as you need time to recover from exhaustion and jet lag when traveling, your plant may be a little—or even a lot—stressed.
 So give your Baby Plant 🌱 a little time 🕙 and TLC ❤️.
-Your plant comes with general care info.
-Read the detailed steps below to see what to expect and just what your plant needs after its journey.
+Read the steps below to see what to expect and just what your plant needs after its journey.

-Orders can sometimes be in transit for a long time and/or in harsh conditions like heat/cold, but we pack with care for a safe journey to you, and our plants usually do quite well.
-But a dark box for an extended period of time is not a plant’s ideal environment; so the sooner you unbox and unwrap, the more you increase your plant’s chances of surviving and thriving.
+Orders can sometimes be in transit for a long time and in harsh conditions like heat/cold, but we pack with care for a safe journey to you, and our plants usually do quite well.
+But being in a dark box for an extended period of time is not a plant’s ideal environment; so the sooner you unbox and unwrap, the more you increase your plants' chances of surviving and thriving.

 2. Water immediately.

-Once you've re-hydrated your plant, refer to the product listing/images to see how much water your individual plant needs.
-Better yet, check out our video guide.
+Once you've rehydrated your plant, refer to the product listing to see how much water your particular plant needs.
+Better yet, check out our video guide

 4. Protect from heat and cold.